catseye/Eqthy/eg/boolean-algebra.eqthy.md

         or(and(A, B), or(not(A), not(B))) = 1
     qed

-Unfortunately, the remaining step of Arturo Magidin's approach isn't equational;
+Unfortunately, the remaining step that Arturo Magidin gives (essentially following Huntington's 1904 approach), which is basically
-basically it's

 >     From
 >       and(and(A, B), or(not(A), not(B))) = 0